 The selfing rate here is the probability for an ovule to be fertilized by a male gamete coming from the same hermaphroditic individual prior to random mating; the realised selfing rate could thus be higher, depending on the population size.
 Four values of selfing were explored from 0 (white) to 1 (black).

 Female allocation is shown when extinction rates are fixed to 0 (panel A) and 0.3 (panel B).

+Dashed horizontal line shows female allocation of 50%.

 Supplementary information